 The Great Organs are heard each Sunday in a half-hour organ prelude at 10:30 am.
 Then, they are played for our morning worship service at 11:00 am and at the great Festival Services of the year.
 Additionally, they are always played in the Organ Concert Series, which features artists of world renown each season.

 (Click on the Stop List pictures in order to download a .pdf version of the list)

-Music will be performed by Dr. Christoph Bull
+Dr. Christoph Bull

 Click here or on the image above in order to watch many excellent performances on The Great Organs of First Church!